This post may contain affiliate links. Please see my disclosure policy for more details.

 We ended up rushing around the many limestone rock formations on day one, then cramming The Otways and seaside towns like Torquay into day two.
 In hindsight we should have done much more planning and allowed more time to enjoy it.

 To help plan your Great Ocean Road itinerary a bit better than we did, here is my extensive guide, including my recommended top 12 Great Ocean Road attractions.

 How to Plan Your Great Ocean Road Itinerary: Things to Know

-The road is 243km long, but you’ll want to schedule in plenty of drive stops to get out and explore the scenery.
+The Great Ocean Road is 243km long, but you’ll want to schedule in plenty of drive stops to get out and explore the scenery.